 Dr. Zabriskie: Glaucoma is indeed a blinding disease that is traditionally chronic and kind of insidious.
 By definition, glaucoma is a disease that damages the optic nerve of the eye, the nerve that connects the eye to the brain, that nerve that is fundamental for vision as we know it.
-And glaucoma is a slowly progressive disease that gradually damages that optic nerve.
+Glaucoma is a slowly progressive disease that gradually damages the optic nerve.

 Interviewer: So with glaucoma, does it always result in visual loss ultimately?

 Dr. Zabriskie: If not treated, yes, it does.
 And the thing about the damage caused by glaucoma is that it is irreversible.
 That is one very, very important aspect of glaucoma.
 When we talk about treating glaucoma, we only talk about preventing further loss, as unfortunate as that might be.
 We can't talk about reversing the damage that has already been done.
 So in glaucoma, early diagnosis is critical because once the damage is done, it is done, and with today's technology we can't bring it back.

 Interviewer: And would you say that a lot of people that have it, is that true, don't realize that they have it?

 Dr. Zabriskie: It has been estimated that as many as 50% of the people with glaucoma do not realize they have glaucoma.